Scroll down or click to go to the latest installment

 Despite my acceptance of Mom’s disbelief in a theistic God, it was still a shock when, her diagnosis confirmed, she admonished my sisters and me not to pray for her.
 “If there’s no God,” she said, with indisputable logic, “there’s no one to pray to.”

 I prayed anyway.
 Even if it was to the God—the Divine essence—in Mom.
 I didn’t pray for her to be healed: that was none of my business.
 Maybe her time had come (as much as I didn’t want it to).
 I prayed that the rest of her days, however many there were to be, would be as pain-free and joy-filled as possible.
 That her decline would not be prolonged.
-And that her soul would pass easily into the next world she was no longer sure existed.
+And that her soul would pass easily into the next realm she was no longer sure existed.

 Installment #10: Another surprising churchgoer